 1939 Actor James Barton, a star of the Broadway hit Tobacco Road, returns to the show after having been fired the previous February after quarreling with his co-stars backstage.
 Box office grosses had reportedly been decreasing since Barton’s departure and his return is intended to boost ticket sales upward.

 1984 Peter Sellars is appointed artistic director of the Kennedy Center in Washington, D.C.
 Sellars is known for his avant-garde directing methods.
 One example found Sellars having the Don in Don Giovanni eating a Big Mac during the banquet scene of that opera.

 1991 Actor Larry Kert dies of AIDS-related complications in New York.
 Kert is best remembered for originating the role of Tony in the initial Broadway production of the Leonard Bernstein-Stephen Sondheim-Arthur Laurents musical West Side Story.

 1997 Moisés Kaufman’s Gross Indecency: The Three Trials of Oscar Wilde transfers from Off-Off-Broadway to open at Off-Broadway’s Minetta Lane Theatre.
 Michael Emerson stars as the playwright alongside Bill Dawes, Robert Blumfield, Trevor Anthony, John McAdams, Andy Paris, Greg Pierotti, Troy Sostillio, and Greg Steinbruner.

 2001 Chita Rivera launches a national tour of the musical Casper, about the friendly ghost of cartoon fame, but the show does not continue on to Broadway.

 2008 A portrait of the late, legendary artist Louise Nevelson is created by her longtime friend—Edward Albee—in the world premiere of Occupant, starring Larry Bryggman and Mercedes Ruehl, at Off-Broadway's Signature Theatre Company.
 This isn't the first time Signature tried to shape the play; Neal Huff and Anne Bancroft created the roles in previews for an earlier 2002 Signature production that shut down due to Bancroft falling ill.

 2011 Lysistrata Jones, the Douglas Carter Beane-Lewis Flinn musical that rips a page out of Aristophanes’ ancient comedy about women withholding sex in protest of war, bounds onto a Greenwich Village basketball court, opening at the Judson Memorial Church Gymnasium.
-The production will transfer to Broadway in November 2011.
+The production transfers to Broadway later that year.